 Mark's admiration for innovators was sparked during his years as a client of several law firms, including Lowenstein Sandler.
 He served as Chief IP, Technology & Sourcing Lawyer globally for JPMorgan Chase, a job he liked, but not as much as he likes working with startups and growth companies.
 During Mark's eight years at JPMC, he settled multibillion-dollar patent litigation against trolls, handled multibillion-dollar outsourcing agreements, oversaw the merging of J.P.
 Morgan's intellectual property portfolio with Chase Bank's, and presided over the firm's growing and ambitious patent portfolio.

-As chair of the firm's IP Group, Mark is heavily involved in issues relating to software, digital and social media, big data, fintech, open source, virtualization/cloud, collaborative consumption, SaaS, creative commons, enterprise, and hardware (including medical-related hardware).
+As chair of the firm's IP Group, Mark is heavily involved in issues relating to software, digital and social media, big data, fintech, open source, virtualization/cloud, blockchain, SaaS, enterprise, and hardware (including medical-related hardware).
 He continues to manage and assess a wide range of process, software, and business method patents, and he provides strategic advice on issues ranging from litigation assessment to patent scope, open source, trademarks, privacy, and ownership risks.

 An electrical engineer by training, Mark started his career at a shoe factory in New Hampshire, his home state, performing a series of jobs that subsequently moved offshore, underscoring the need for America to innovate.